- Make sure you maintain a good credit record.

-In fact, according to experts like Samuel, a good record of servicing debt is your most important asset when buying a house.
-This is because it’s the first thing banks look for when considering your bond application.
-“Based on your creditworthiness, a lender can then decide whether to approve your application for a home loan,” he says.
+A good record of servicing debt is your most important asset when buying a house.
+This is because it’s the first thing banks look for when considering your bond application and will influence a lender’s decision on whether to approve your application for a home loan.

-But a good credit record can’t be achieved overnight.
-“If you are considering buying a house in the next few years, you should do what you can right away to guarantee you score well,” says Kay Geldenhuys, ooba’s Manager of Property Finance Processing.
+However a good credit record can’t be achieved overnight.
+“If you are considering buying a house in the next few years, you should do what you can right away to guarantee you score well,” says Kay Geldenhuys, ooba’s Head of Sales Fulfilment.

 Here, Geldenhuys shares her three top tips for ensuring your credit record is squeaky-clean and that you get the thumbs-up when it’s time to make the exciting move from house hunter to homeowner: